 If these documents are not in English, then you need to get them officially translated into English.

-It may also be advisable to make an appointment to discuss your particular situation.
+It may also be advisable to make an appointment (when fund opens) to discuss your particular situation.

 How Do I Determine My EU Status?